atanu-exe/atanu-exe/README.md

 - 👋 Hi, I’m @atanu
-- 👀 I’m interested in backend programing
+- 👀 I’m interested in backend programming
 - 🌱 I’m currently learning php with all other frame work
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...